Before You Begin

 Turn off the terminal, but do not disconnect it from the power supply.
 Connection to the local network is not required.

-Use the arrow buttons to select Offline Installation and press the OK button on the remote control or Enter on the keyboard to start the process.
+Use the arrow buttons to select Offline Installation and press the OK button on the remote or Enter on the keyboard to start the process.